Starting a new business, especially when you have just lost your job, or quit your job, is always a difficult path.

 No matter how low-level the person you know may be, they can always lead you to people they know who could know highly influential people that would land you that high-paying client you’ve been dreaming of.

-Get in front of as many people you can.
+Get in front of as many people as you can.

 Go to networking events and make some new friends.